 The value of mantissa depends on the digits and their order and is independent of the position of the decimal point.
 As long as the digits and their order is the same, the mantissa is the same, whatever be the position of the decimal point.

-The logarithm Tables 1 and 2, on pages 266-269, give the mantissa only.
+The logarithm tables given at the end of the book give the mantissa only.
 They are usually meant for numbers containing four digits, and if a number consists of more than four figures, it is rounded off to four figures after determining the characteristic.
 To find mantissa, the tables are used in the following manner :